Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

   black .
   ```
 * Add docstrings to your functions using Sphinx/reStructuredText (reST) style.
 Follow PEP 257 for structure and consistency.
+* Avoid referencing external files.
+Instead, embed them as base64 strings and decode them during runtime.
+The .pyw file should be able to run independently without relying on any external resource files.
+* Ensure all tests pass before committing, especially after reformatting/changing base64 strings.

 ---